-Chapter six is about final circuits, this chapter consist installation planning circuit ratings, choosing cable sizes and lighting circuits, its about how can you make installation planning and where which type cable will used
+Final circuits is the subject of Chapter six where there are information about installation planning circuit ratings, choosing cable sizes and lighting circuits.
+It explains how installation planning can be made and where which type of cable will be used.

-Chapter seven is about practical application.
-This chapter is consist of calculations and how can prepare a project file, when will you brought for visa what you need for visa.
+Chapter seven is about practical application and it provides detailed information about calculations and how to prepare a project file.